wp-plugins/backwpup/readme.txt

 * no more sessions needed
 * respect open_basdir for temp dir
 * dropbox changes fo better uploads but needs meny memory
+* Added Multiseite support (only for Network Admin)

 = 2.0.3 =
 * Reimplemt deletion of backups in a folder